MobilePayDev/MobilePay-Subscriptions/docs/index.md

 Related links:
 - You can read more about the product [here](https://developer.mobilepay.dk/subscriptions-main).
-- Billing your customers with MobilePay Subscriptions is easy using our [API](https://developer.mobilepay.dk/node/1272).
+- Billing your customers with MobilePay Subscriptions is easy using our [API](https://developer.mobilepay.dk/product).
 - More information about integration steps is [here](https://developer.mobilepay.dk/subscriptions-getting-started).

+### QuickStart: follow our QuickStart to start building your integration

+- More information about integration steps are [here](https://developer.mobilepay.dk/invoice-getting-started)
+- Pick an OpenID Connect library: we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
+- Read the FAQ's for OpenID Connect <a href="https://developer.mobilepay.dk/faq/integrator">here</a>
 - Integration is based on common standard OpenID Connect.
 You can find more [here](https://developer.mobilepay.dk/products/openid).
-An example of how to use OpenID connect in C# can be found [here](https://github.com/MobilePayDev/MobilePay-Invoice/tree/master/ClientExamples).
-You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
+- You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
+- See the video tutorial here [here](https://developer.mobilepay.dk/products/openid/video)

 ### <a name="overview_onboarding"></a>Merchant onboarding